 If you end up smashing that dislike button with Tuft & Needle, inside the first 100 nights, you can get a full refund.
 Really.
 There is no catch.
 They will dispatch a local charity or someone in your area to pick the bed up from your house and charge you nothing in the process.
 Tuft & Needle—like Casper, Helix, and plenty of others—offers completely free returns.

-If you’re looking for a cheap, budget mattress, it’s hard to do much better than Tuft & Needle.
+If you’re looking for a budget mattress, it’s hard to do much better than Tuft & Needle.
 I know that’s a little direct, but it’s the truth.
 This is a pretty good mattress with a very nice price tag.
-Here’s a look at the pricing breakdown for Tuft & Needle:
+Here’s a look at the MSRP for Tuft & Needle mattress:

-This is a 10” all-foam bed with only two layers, hence the reason that a queen size is under $600.
+This is a 10” all-foam bed with only two layers, hence the reason that a queen size is around $600.
 But just because it only has two layers doesn’t mean it’s a bad mattress.
-In fact, there’s a heck of a lot of people that really like Tuft & Needle (again, 95% of people keep their bed).
+In fact, there’s a heck of a lot of people that really like Tuft & Needle (again, apparently 95% of people keep the bed).

 The base layer is dense polyurethane foam, which is what provides the support and foundation for the mattress.
+We see this on just about every foam mattress we test unless it’s a latex mattress.
 The top layer is a proprietary T&N Adaptive Foam, which incorporates gel and graphite to help with temperature regulation.